This page contains code examples demonstrating programming techniques for the Torque meta-assembler.

 LEB128

 This macro encodes an integer using the variable-length LEB128 integer encoding.
-The macro recurses into itself in order to handle integers of arbitrary magnitude.
+The macro recurses into itself to handle integers of arbitrary magnitude.

 The encoding works by breaking an integer down into one or more 7-bit sections, then packing each section into a byte ala 7-bit ASCII, using the highest bit to indicate that there are still more bytes to come, and finally flipping the bytes to little-endian order.
 The process looks like the following, encoding the value 51966: